spacetelescope/imexam/docs/imexam/imexam_command.rst

     y Return x,y,value of pixel

-     aimexam(): return a dict of current parameters for aperture photometery
+     aimexam(): return a dict of current parameters for aperture photometry

      cimexam(): return dict of current parameters for column plots